marbl/MetagenomeScope/docs/README.md

 This site uses [Bootstrap](http://getbootstrap.com/) and [jQuery](http://jquery.com/), both of which are licensed under the MIT License.
-Copies of their licenses can be found in the `dependency_licenses/` folder, which is located in the root of this repository.
+Copies of their licenses can be found in the `dependency_licenses/` folder, which is located in the root of the MetagenomeScope repository.